sheikhabbasit/sheikhabbasit/README.md

 - 👋 Hi, I’m @sheikhabbasit
--    I’m a Front-End JavaScript Developer.
+-    I’m a Front-End Developer.
-- 📝 I am currently learning React.
+- 📝 I am trying to master ReactJs.
-- 👨‍💻 I am looking for oppurtunities as ReactJs developer.
+- 👨‍💻 I am working as a ReactJs developer.
 - 💌 You can reach me on sheikh.abdul.basit95@gmail.com